exercism/python/exercises/rna-transcription/README.md

 * `T` -> `A`
 * `A` -> `U`

-Your function will need to be able to handle invalid inputs by raising a `ValueError` with a meaningful message.

 ## Exception messages

 Sometimes it is necessary to raise an exception.
 When you do this, you should include a meaningful error message to